arvestad/neighborhood_correlation/README.md

 ## Installation

-This program may be installed to your (Linux) system as follows.
+This program may be installed to your system (Mac and Linux at least, please report successful builds on other systems!) as follows.
 Other platforms may require slight variations.

 ```
 git clone git@github.com:arvestad/neighborhood_correlation.git
 cd neighborhood_correlation
-python setup.py build
+python -m build
-python setup.py install
+python install .
 ```

+Note that this package is using the "next generation" of Python package build tools, so leaving old-style setup.py behind.

 # Running Neighborhood Correlation